soundpress/RulesOfNYC/docs/c47/index.rst

       (C) The household must have total gross income that does not exceed 200 percent of the federal poverty level as established annually by the U.S. Department of Health and Human Services.

    (2) The number of eligible households that can be certified to receive LINC V rental assistance will be limited by the amount of available funding.
-Subject to HRA's exercise of discretion under subdivision (a) of section 7-17 of this chapter, when a household has met the eligibility requirements set forth in paragraph (1) of this subdivision and appropriate funding is available to provide LINC V rental assistance to such household, HRA and/or DHS shall issue such household a certification letter.
+Subject to HRA's exercise of discretion under subdivision (a) of 68 RCNY § 7-17, when a household has met the eligibility requirements set forth in paragraph (1) of this subdivision and appropriate funding is available to provide LINC V rental assistance to such household, HRA and/or DHS shall issue such household a certification letter.
 The letter will include an expiration date and will be conditioned on the household continuing to meet the requirements of paragraph (1) of this subdivision until the lease or other agreement for the housing to which LINC rental assistance will be applied is executed.
-Priority will be given to households whose Homeless Adult member or members have met the definition of Homeless Adult under paragraph (1), (2) or (3) of subdivision (b) of section 7-10 of this chapter for the longest period of time and to households whose Homeless Adult member or members meet the definition of a Homeless Adult under paragraph (4) of subdivision (b) of section 7-10 and have been referred by HRA's Rental Assistance Unit or another City agency, with additional priority given based on the number of hours worked per week.
+Priority will be given to households whose Homeless Adult member or members have met the definition of Homeless Adult under paragraph (1), (2) or (3) of subdivision (b) of 68 RCNY § 7-10 for the longest period of time and to households whose Homeless Adult member or members meet the definition of a Homeless Adult under paragraph (4) of subdivision (b) of 68 RCNY § 7-10 and have been referred by HRA's Rental Assistance Unit or another City agency, with additional priority given based on the number of hours worked per week.

-   (3) At the time of certification, HRA will calculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to section 7-14 of this chapter.
-Except as provided in section 7-15 of this chapter, the monthly program participant contribution and monthly rental assistance amount will not change during the first year of the program, regardless of changes in household composition or income.
+   (3) At the time of certification, HRA will calculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to 68 RCNY § 7-14.
+Except as provided in 68 RCNY § 7-15, the monthly program participant contribution and monthly rental assistance amount will not change during the first year of the program, regardless of changes in household composition or income.

 (b) Renewals after the First Year.